King of New Orleans

-"King of New Orleans" is the lead single from the 1996 Better Than Ezra studio album Friction, Baby.
-It was issued to radio in July 1996.
+"King of New Orleans" is the lead single from American rock band Better Than Ezra's third studio album, Friction, Baby (1996).
+The song was serviced to U.S. alternative radio in July 1996 and entered the top 10 on the Billboard Mainstream Rock Tracks and Modern Rock Tracks charts.

-Reception
+Commercial performance

-"King of New Orleans" spent seventeen weeks on the Billboard Modern Rock Tracks chart, peaking at No. 5.
+"King of New Orleans" spent 17 weeks on the U.S. Billboard Modern Rock Tracks chart, peaking at No. 5.
 The single also reached No. 62 on the Billboard Hot 100 Airplay chart.